- What is coronary heart disease?

 - Reducing alcohol consumption

-- Eating a healthy, balanced diet low in cholesterol
+- Eating a healthy, balanced diet that's low in cholesterol

 - Controlling blood pressure